-The practice is owned by a partnership and as a condition of registration must have a person registered with the Care Quality Commission as the registered manager.
+The practice is owned by a company and as a condition of registration must have a person registered with the Care Quality Commission as the registered manager.
 Registered managers have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated regulations about how the practice is run.
-The registered manager at Highstreet Medical Dental was the principal dentist.
+The registered manager at Asley S Lupin and Associates was the principal dentist.

-On the day of inspection we collected 28 CQC comment cards filled in by patients and spoke with four other patients.
+On the day of inspection, we collected 42 CQC comment cards filled in by patients and spoke with five other patients.

-During the inspection we spoke with four dentists, three dental nurses, one receptionist and one of the practice managers.
+During the inspection we spoke with three dentists, four dental nurses, one dental hygienist, one receptionists and the practice manager and deputy manager.
 We looked at practice policies and procedures and other records about how the service is managed.